hargoniX/master/thesis/thesis.typ

 A fundamental limitation of systems that rely purely on concrete execution is the inability to refute propositions that are not executable.
 For example, to demonstrate that
-$forall n : NN, exists m : NN, n + m = m$ is false using concrete execution, the system would have to generate a value for $n$ and then try all possible values for $m$.
+$forall n : NN. exists m : NN. n + m = m$ is false using concrete execution, the system would have to generate a value for $n$ and then try all possible values for $m$.
 Issues like this can be addressed with techniques that make use of symbolic reasoning.
 Between the fully symbolic and fully concrete ends of the spectrum, Isabelle's Quickcheck also implements a narrowing-based approach.
 The idea